fmauceri/IS_2016/README.md

 ####Future Work:
 - Visually connect boids in same neighborhood (output a matrix from external with each boid and its neighbors) This will make neighborhoods / clusters more visually obvious
 - Fix visual jump (Improve efficiency in message passing / handling of FlockIDs?)
-- Movable / Multiple Attractors
+- Movable / Multiple Attractors (in progress)
-- Implement the deletion of boids (age?)
 - Revisit the statistics used to characterize flock behavior
 - Stipulate where boids are born in space when they are added